phillipbvetter/sdeTMB/README.md

 The main advantage of the Kalman Filter implementation is a large increase in the computation speed, and access to the fixed effects hessian for improved convergence of the optimization.
 In these cases TMB just provides automatic differentiation.

-A district advantage of the `TMB`-style implementation is its use of the Laplace approximation for likelihood calculations allows state space formulations where the density of the observation residuals are non-Gaussian.
-This feature is however not yet implemented.
+A district advantage of the `TMB`-style implementation is its use of the Laplace approximation for likelihood calculations which allows state space formulations where the density of the observation residuals are non-Gaussian.
+This feature will be implemented in the future.

-The package is currently mostly tailored towards the Kalman Filter, with features such as `predict` method for simulations and k-step-ahead predictions without data updates, but these features will eventually be available for the TMB estimation method as well.
+The package is currently mostly tailored towards the Kalman Filter, with features such as `predict` method for simulations and k-step-ahead predictions without data updates, and `plot` of the fit object from `estimate` to display a basic residuals analysis.
+These features will eventually be available for the TMB method.

 ## Installation